HydroModPy/HydroModPy/examples/projects/02_nancon_watershed/README.md

    delta on top of the shared description.

 2. **Python API path** - `hmp.Project(...)`.
-Same pipeline behind the scenes; the difference is that the configuration is built with typed factories (`hmp.Config`, `hmp.Geographic.from_outlet`, `hmp.Flow.homogeneous`, ...) and the run is triggered by `project.run(**overrides)`.
+Same pipeline behind the scenes; the configuration is loaded through the canonical `HydroModPyConfig` model and the run is triggered by `project.run(**overrides)`.
 Use this when you want to sweep parameters, drive a notebook cell by cell, or call HydroModPy from a larger Python program.